The List (2022 film): Production

-The film is the first co-production between United States and Paraguay.
-During an interview for "La Nación" on June 2, 2020, the director Michael J. Hardy revealed that the budget was around $100,000 and commented that the plot of "The List" takes as inspiration the personal experiences of the director during the period in which he served, in different parts of the world, as an officer of the US Army and specialist in the fight against terrorism.
+During an interview for "La Nación" on June 2, 2020, the director Michael J. Hardy revealed that the budget was around $100,000 and commented that the plot of "The List" took as inspiration his personal experiences during the period in which he served as an officer of the US Army and counterterrorism specialist in different parts of the world.

+Filming

 The principal photography began on February 25, 2020, in Asuncion, Paraguay and ended in mid-March of the same year.

 Release

-The film is set to release when cinemas reopen after the COVID-19 pandemic.